Varian-MedicalAffairsAppliedSolutions/MAAS-BeamDashboardX/README.md

 Extract contents from the downloaded release .zip into the Systems Scripts directory (2 files and streamlit_runner directory are created)
 ![image](https://github.com/user-attachments/assets/6980ee6e-1225-4975-b753-017f57e0de3c)

-Launch BeamDashBoardPro.cs from the system scripts directory
+Launch BeamDashboardX.cs from the system scripts directory
 ![image](https://github.com/user-attachments/assets/2a34de6f-a24f-4524-bbba-10c47e68e18e)

 Streamlit runner console will first appear (leave this open)
 ![image](https://github.com/user-attachments/assets/0372c2c5-6fa6-46ef-848d-64005946bc6a)

-Then the streamlit runner will launch the system default browser and build+dispaly the BeamDashboardPro interative report <br>
+Then the streamlit runner will launch the system default browser and build + display the BeamDashboardX interactive report <br>
--close broswer window and streamlit runner console when finished
+-close browser window and streamlit runner console when finished

 ## Known Issues
 * Streamlit is multi-threaded, and ESAPI only supports access from a single thread.
 Until a workaround is found, this means any access to PyESAPI should only happen once in an isolated function decorated with `@streamlit.cache_data`

+## Development quick start
+To run this code as a developer with a local python environment:
+1. Create a virtual python environment within the project folder named `venv`:
+  * `py.exe -m venv venv`
+1. Activate python environment in `venv` folder:
+  * `.\venv\Scripts\activate`
+1. Update pip (obligatory):
+  * `python.exe -m pip install --upgrade pip`
+1. Install dependencies:
+  * `pip install -r .\requirements.txt`
+1. Install Jupyter Notebook:
+  * `pip install notebook`